rake-compiler/rake-compiler-dock/README.md

 Some C extensions may not require separate GNU and Musl builds, in which case it's acceptable to ship a single `*-linux` gem to cover both platforms.

 The `*-linux-gnu` and `*-linux-musl` platform name suffixes require Rubygems 3.3.22 or later (or Bundler 2.3.21 or later) at installation time.
-Ruby version 3.0 and later ship with a sufficient Rubygems version, but versions compatible with earlier Rubies are:
+Ruby version 3.1 and later ship with a sufficient Rubygems version, but versions compatible with earlier Rubies are:

+- ruby: "3.0", rubygems: "3.5.5" # or possibly higher
 - ruby: "2.7", rubygems: "3.4.22"
 - ruby: "2.6", rubygems: "3.4.22"
 - ruby: "2.5", rubygems: "3.3.26"